 Attorney Angel can represent you in proceedings before both the EEOC and the MSPB.
 However, not every federal employee needs representation in legal proceedings.
 Many federal employees need advice and guidance.
 Mr. Angel routinely consults with employees who have not been terminated or have not filed a claim with the EEOC or MSPB.
 Those employees simply want advice, guidance, and counseling on how to approach their employment issue with their federal agency.
 If you need such guidance, Mr. Angel can help.

 We recommend that you seek out an attorney as soon as you are aware that you may need one.
 For example, if you are in the process of filing an EEO internally, it is a good idea to reach out to an experienced federal employee attorney at that point.
-If you are a federal employee, including a USPS employee, and you are facing a serious situation at work or just need to speak to an attorney about your rights, call The Angel Law Firm at 704.706.9292.
+If you are a federal employee, including a USPS employee, and you are facing a serious situation at work or just need to speak to an attorney about your rights, schedule a FREE consultation by clicking the “Schedule An Appointment” button above!

 Equal Employment Opportunity Commission (EEOC)